 check the What Should I Do With...?
 Page.

 Air conditioners and refrigerators contain Freon and must be placed in their designated area.
-Other appliances, such as dishwashers, ovens and microwaves can be placed in the scrap metal dumpster for recycling.
+Small metal appliances such as toasters, toasters ovens, coffee makers, mixers etc. as well as other appliances, such as dishwashers, ovens and microwaves can be placed in the scrap metal area for recycling.